Falarconp/falarconp.github.io/index.markdown

 My name is Felipe Alarcón Peña.

-I’m a Chilean Ph.D candidate at the University of Michigan trying to understand the chemistry in planet-forming disks.
+I’m a Chilean Dr. in Astronomy and Astrophysics from the University of Michigan.
+I try to understand the chemistry in planet-forming disks and to describe the birth environments of protoplanets.
-My work is mostly based in hydrodynamics and thermochemical  simulations of disks along with observations of them in the millimetric wavelenghts.
+My work is mostly based in hydrodynamics and thermochemical  simulations of disks along with observations of them in the millimetric and infrared wavelengths.